BP p.l.c. – Annual report – 31 December 2018

 Significant judgement: oil and natural gas accounting

 Judgement is required to determine whether it is appropriate to continue to carry costs associated with exploration wells and exploratory-type stratigraphic test wells on the balance sheet.
+This includes costs relating to exploration licences or leasehold property acquisitions.
 It is not unusual to have such costs remaining suspended on the balance sheet for several years while additional appraisal drilling and seismic work on the potential oil and natural gas field is performed or while the optimum development plans and timing are established.
 All such carried costs are subject to regular technical, commercial and management review on at least an annual basis to confirm the continued intent to develop, or otherwise extract value from, the discovery.
 Where this is no longer the case, the costs are immediately expensed.

 Property, plant and equipment